Dr. Michael Baun, Campus Representative

 |EURO 3234||Introduction to the EU||3|

-The EU Studies program has developed a curriculum of online courses in conjunction with European university partners.
-These are courses in different discipline areas that deal with various aspects of the EU and are taught jointly by University System institutions and European universities at specified times throughout the academic year.
-The program’s campus representative maintains an updated list of these courses and a teaching schedule, as well as information about course registration.
+The EU Studies program has developed a curriculum of online courses that can be used to meet the certificate's requirements (see below).
+These courses, bearing the EURO prefix, are in different discipline areas that deal with various aspects of the EU and are taught jointly by University System institutions each semester.
+Students register for these courses, which are taught on GoView, at their home institution.
+A course schedule is available from the program’s campus representative and on the program web site.

 Areas of Distinction

-In addition to acknowledging competence in the EU generally, the certificate also highlights special achievements by providing a notation of “distinction” in two areas:
+In addition to acknowledging competence in the EU generally, the certificate also highlights special achievements by providing a notation of “distinction” in three areas:

 - foreign language proficiency (6 semester hours at or above the 2000 level)